RanranHe/web-assignment4/README.md

-# scss-webpack-template
+# Assignment - 4

 A demo app for SCSS Webpack configuration.

 ## Installation
+1. Install webpack using 'npm install -g webpack' command.
+2. Install 'webpack-cli'.
+3. Install file-loader using 'npm install file-loader'.
-1. Clone the repository `git clone git@github.com:amuthanarulraj/scss-webpack-template.git`.
+4. Clone the repository 'git clone'.
-2. Navigate to project directory `cd scss-webpack-template`.
-3. Run `npm install`.
+5. Run 'npm install'.

 ## Build
 Default build mode is `production`.
 This will build `index.html `, `main.js` and `main.css` files in the `dist` directory.